 An adaptive mattress for better sleep

-Memory foam, also known as viscoelastic foam, reacts to the body’s heat to soften and precisely conform to your shape.
+Memory foam, also known as viscoelastic foam, reacts to body heat to soften and precisely conform to your shape.
 It offers:

 Health benefits

 According to the National Institute of Sleep and Vigilance (INSV), a suitable mattress can reduce micro-awakenings and back pain.
-For people suffering from back pain or sleep disorders, memory foam mattresses are often recommended by sleep professionals.
+For individuals suffering from back pain or sleep disorders, memory foam mattresses are often recommended by sleep professionals.
+Also, check out our guide to mattresses for back pain for more information.

 Important selection criteria

 Memory foam can retain heat.
-Opt for models with ventilated foam, temperature-regulating covers, or air channels. - Budget
+Opt for models with ventilated foam, thermoregulating fabric, or air channels.

 Our product recommendations